-The PSUP will cover only Executive Board and Senior Vice Presidents.
-A Restricted Stock Unit Plan (RSUP) has been re-introduced for all other participants.
+The PSUP covers only the Executive Board and Senior Vice Presidents.
+A Restricted Stock Unit Plan (RSUP) applies to all other participants.

 ^() Nestlé S.A.'s Articles of Association can be found on page 51 and on www.nestle.com/investors/corporate-governance/articles